Current Installations on Display

 This installation will contain three sculptures incorporating steel and wooden bench elements, representing the universal, primal need for shelter and spaces for face-to-face conversation.

-ARTIST: Jason Xavier Lane, San Diego, CA
+ARTIST: Jason Xavier Lane

 INSTALLATION NAME: Tessellation #1